Disabled Veterans' Discount and Exemptions

 Are partially disabled with a permanent service-connected disability.
 All or a portion of such disability must be combat related.

-Veterans who qualify may receive a percentage discount on homestead property taxes equal to the percentage of the veteran's permanent service-connected disability as determined by the United States Department of Veterans Affairs.
+Veterans who qualify may receive a percentage discount on homestead property taxes equal to the percentage of the veteran's permanent service-connected disability as determined by the U. S. Department of Veterans Affairs.
 This constitutional provision took effect for the 2007 Tax Roll.

 Filing Instructions for the Disabled Veterans' Property Tax Discount on Homesteaded Property: